ardianl/Deej_Rotary_Encoder/README.md

-# joedeej
+# Custom Deej - ardn
-Deej with rotary encoder for master volume
+Deej with rotary encoder for master volume and potentiometers for other volume